Only this pageAll pages

 The locations used are based on those entered as part of “Bulk Add”.

-The “Edit Season Rules” pane allows you to manipulate the local data from The TVDB to suit your episode structure.
+The “Edit Season Rules” pane allows you to manipulate the local data from to suit your episode structure.

 The image illustrates a rule that merges the two episodes into one.
 This will affect the name displayed in the My Shows tab, and the naming of the file in the media library.